jchristn/Blobject/README.md

 ## New in v1.3.x

+- New constructor to better support S3-compatible storage, update to test app
 - Fix to allow non-SSL connections to S3
 - Added enumeration capabilities to list contents of a bucket or container
 - Added metadata capabilities to retrieve metadata for a given BLOB